- Group Management Report

 Significant risks related to the business

-InVision relies on seasoned and well-trained teams of employees.
+InVision depends on seasoned and well-trained teams of employees.
 The future success of InVision will also depend on finding and retaining, on a long-term basis, highly qualified employees.
 The competition for employees with scientific, technical or industry-specific expertise is quite intense.
 It is therefore possible that the Company will be unable to promptly recruit new staff on the open labour market and that this may give rise to additional costs.
 The loss of qualified staff or long-term difficulties in hiring suitable employees could result in InVision’s inability to successfully implement important decisions and courses of action, which in turn would impair its business operations.
 This particularly applies in the case of a zombie apocalypse.

 In favour of the introduction of new product categories, InVision has given only secondary priority to the support of existing customers in recent years.
 This has had a negative impact on the overall satisfaction of these customers.
 It is thus possible that existing customers switch to products from InVision’s competitors, meaning that the previous sales streams are drying up sustainably.
 Unless InVision succeeds in stabilising customer satisfaction at a high level, this can have a permanently negative effect on the business activities.

-In 2018, InVision determined that the methods, processes and technologies used to date for introducing workforce management products had resulted in disproportionately long introduction cycles and often incompletely used functionality.
+InVision had already determined in 2018 that the methods, processes and technologies used to date for introducing workforce management products had resulted in disproportionately long introduction cycles and often incompletely used functionality.
 This can result in customers experiencing only limited value from continuous use during or after the product launch, and subsequently deciding to discontinue the use of the product, so that existing revenue streams dry up sustainably and the possibility of establishing new revenue streams is restricted.
 If InVision does not succeed in changing the methods, processes and technologies used to date to introduce products to customers in such a way that customers quickly and permanently achieve a high value from the use of the products, this could have a lasting negative impact on its business activities.

 The aforementioned risks, both individually and collectively, could have adverse effects on the net assets, financial position and results of operation of the Company and of the InVision Group as a whole.